 4. Always Manage Your Compromised Email Accounts

-If your email account ever gets hacked or personal information is stolen from you, changing your password is the first of many steps you should take to protect yourself against further actions.
-It is important that you check your settings regularly, scan your computer and other devices for malware and viruses with a security program, and use secure and private networks.
+If your email account ever gets hacked or personal information is stolen from you, you should change your password to protect yourself against data breaches and hacks.
+It is important that you check your settings regularly, scan your computer and other devices for malware and viruses with a security program.
 To see if your email account has been hacked visit www.haveibeenpwned.com.

 When purchasing anything online, simply look for a small lock that is displayed to the left of a URL address in an address bar, as well as the HTTPS:// website formatting text.
 This symbol indicates that whatever site you are on is protected and safely secure to purchase from.

-6. Always Monitor Bank Accounts and Credit Reports
+6. Always Monitor Bank Accounts & Credit Reports

-Another simple precaution to take when avoiding a data breach is to consistently monitor your credit reports and bank statements.
+Another simple precaution to take when avoiding data breaches and hacks is to consistently monitor your credit reports and bank statements.
 Not only is this a simple method but it’s quick and inexpensive as well.
-To monitor your credit report, just set up a credit monitoring service; try to pick one that monitors your credit report on major credit bureaus and alerts you when it notices unfamiliar traffic.
+To monitor your credit report just set up a credit monitoring service; try to pick one that monitors your credit report on major credit bureaus and alerts you when it notices unfamiliar traffic.

 Sending mail through the United States Postal Service is one of the more secure ways you can send personal information.
 The Postal Inspection Service, the federal law enforcement support of the Postal Service, continuously works around-the-clock to keep personal information safe and protected against theft.

-8. Always Shred and Dispose of Unwanted Personal Information
+8. Always Shred & Dispose Of Unwanted Personal Information

 When traveling, simply send yourself a secure email with copies of your personal credit card and travel itinerary.
-This will allow you to travel with your most important documents in a secure fashion.
-If you lose track of any of them while you are traveling, you can easily access the copies that are inside of your secure email account.
+If you lose any of them you can easily access the information from your secure email.